-- A. The deputy shall ascertain if a restraining order is valid by calling teletype to confirm all conditions (view on MDC/ELETE) - V. Arrest Criteria and Enforcement Procedures - A. A violation of a restraining order is a misdemeanor under either PC 276.2 or PC 166.4.
+- IV.
+Verification of Restraining Orders: - A. The deputy shall ascertain if a restraining order is valid by calling teletype to confirm all conditions (view on MDC/ELETE) - V. Arrest Criteria and Enforcement Procedures - A. A violation of a restraining order is a misdemeanor under either PC 276.2 or PC 166.4.
 CPC 836(c)(1) states that a deputy must arrest when probable cause to believe a violation of this section occurs whether or not in the deputy's presence.
 An arrest must be made when: - 1.
 When the order and proof of service has been verified. - 2.
 The complainant produces a valid copy of the order barring a file stamp of a court and proof of service. - 3.
 The order has been verified and the order states the suspect was personally present when the order was made. - 4.
 The order has been verified, and the suspect has been previously admonished by a deputy. - 5.
 The deputy has applied for and been issued an Emergency Protective Order and in aggravated cases, must enforce the order immediately. - B. When a deputy cannot verify proof of service, the deputy shall: - 1.
 Inform the subject of the terms of the order. - 2.
-Admonish the subject that an order is in effect, the terms of the order, and that the violation of the order will result in arrest. - C. When a deputy encounters a situation in the field where the Sheriff's Department doesn't have a copy of the restraining order on file and the victim/informant has one in their possession, the deputy should get a copy and attach to their report. - VI.
-Emergency Protective Orders Family Code 6250 - A. An Emergency Protective Order (EPO) is an ex-parte (without prior knowledge) restraining order issued by telephone by the on-call Judge.
-A judicial officer may issue an EPO when:
+Admonish the subject that an order is in effect, the terms of the order, and that the violation of the order will result in arrest. - C. When a deputy encounters a situation in the field where the Sheriff's Department doesn't have a copy of the restraining order on file and the victim/informant has one in their possession, the deputy should get a copy to scan and attach to their report in the Field Based Reporting system. - VI.
+Emergency Protective Orders Family Code 6250